 This project assesses the technical requirements, user needs, potential barriers, and costs related to establishing a nationwide WIC EBT issuance and transaction data resource, which would give FNS access to EBT data for analysis and reporting.
 The study also examines the potential strengths and weaknesses of such a resource, including the impacts on state agencies and EBT processors, the costs of gathering the data, and the potential of research to inform program operations.
 The benefits to regional and national program staff and other key stakeholders will also be explored.

 - Performs a needs assessment to determine the usefulness of currently available WIC EBT data systems and identify unmet needs

-- Gathers critical and desired functional requirements that identify the technical parameters for a national data capture system and database for storing WIC EBT transaction data
+- Gathers critical and desired functional requirements that identify the technical parameters for a national data resource for storing WIC EBT transaction data

-- Estimates and describes the potential costs for FNS, state agencies, EBT processors, third-party processors, vendors, and others for each stage of development and implementation of such a national system
+- Estimates and describes the potential costs for FNS, state agencies, EBT processors, and others for each stage of development and implementation of such a national resource

 Final report, including feasibility study and cost estimates